 If you have completed prior education outside of the U.S., learn about your opportunities to study in an online or evening program at GCU.

-If you are considering enrolling as a full-time F-1 Visa student at GCU, representatives from our International Student Office and GCU enrollment representatives can guide you through the visa process.
+If you are considering enrolling as a full-time F-1 Visa student at GCU, representatives from our International Student Office and GCU university counselors can guide you through the visa process.
 Here is some helpful information:

 In order to attend a U.S. school as an international student, you must obtain an F-1 Visa prior to arriving in this country.
 For more information about applying for a visa, visit the U.S. Department of State website (http://travel.state.gov/content/visas/english/study-exchange/student.html).
 Be sure to inform GCU when your visa has arrived.